 The Marlborough Science Academy dedicates the Learning and Research Centre (LRC) to home learning at lunchtimes and the end of the school day for students from all year groups to complete home learning.
 The sessions at the end of the school day are supervised by the staff from the LRC and Specialised Learning Faculty who are able to support all students.
 It is also resourced with online access, printing and other materials to support students who may not have access to such resources at home.

 How is home learning set?

 We endeavour to communicate home learning tasks and expectations efficiently to ensure student engagement and gain support from home, which in turn leads to effective home learning.
-Parents/carers will receive a weekly email of what home learning has been set.
+Parents/carers and students can access live, personalised details of home learning expectations through Edulink.

 How often is home learning set?

 In Key Stage 3 home learning is predominantly a project based programme accessed via the VLE.

 Each home learning project lasts for three weeks.
 In the majority of cases there will be two home learning projects running alongside each other.
 In addition students will have weekly home learning in English, Mathematics and Languages.
 Design Technology, PSHCEE and Philosophy and Ethics will set home learning as and when it is needed according to the topic being studied.
 In addition subjects may set the occasional home learning task to support revision and assessments in class.
 Students taking Enhanced Learning will also have home learning once a week in this subject and students in Rapid Progress will have an extra English and Mathematics home learning per week plus Humanities home learning once a fortnight.

 In Key Stage 4 home learning is set twice a week for English, Mathematics, and Science and once a week for each option subject.